On the nonintegrality of certain generalized binomial sums: Proofs of main theorems

 \begin{remark} Theorem~\ref{thm:diag} implies for $n \geq 1$ and odd $\ell \in \ZZ$ that

 However, a direct proof via $2$-adic valuation of the above summands seems to be complicated.
 More generally, it follows for odd $\ell, \ell_2 \in \ZZ$ that

 \end{remark}

 \begin{proof}[Proof of Corollary~\ref{cor:density}] We first consider Theorem~\ref{thm:Singmaster}.
-By a simple counting argument and excluding those binomial coefficients that equals $1$, we arrive at an equivalent formulation as follows.
+By a simple counting argument and excluding those binomial coefficients that equal $1$, we arrive at an equivalent formulation as follows.
 For $d \geq 1$ and $m \geq 2$ define the sets

 Then we also have the density